kaleab-taye/Info-Desk_and_Online_Consultancy/README.md

 #The platform will include the following features

->>Two types of user(consultants and info-seeking customers)
+>>Two types of user(User and Admin)

->>The consultants will have the functionality of CRUD on the data they put on the platform
+>>The users will have the limitted functionality of CRUD on the blogs

->>The customers can either access the posted data available or they can get access to contact with the consultants
+>>The customers can either access the posted blogs available or they can write their own blogs to share

 >>both users must have an account to access their functionalities but the posted blogs will be accessible for visitors without an account

->>the customers and the consultants can send direct messages to admins through telegram API bot for any inquiry suggestion or additional things

->>a search engine will be available for the info seeking customers
+>>a search engine will be available for searching users with their username or email, and blogs with their heading or contents

->>a commenting section specifically for a blog posted by a consultant will be available for the info-seeking customers in which they will be able to share their experiences during their attempt to accomplish their task

->>the customers will have CRUD functionality on the comments they have given
+>>admins can access all the users and blogs with full functionality of manipulating them and changing the authorities of users

 #We will be using the following to design our platform